∑Myself

 "You have three kids, a full-time job, volunteer for your children’s sports teams, and run a nonprofit!
 How is that possible?"

-Here’s the hard truth: People who don’t prioritize what’s important to them will never get things done.
-More importantly, those who tell themselves they can’t do something will never do it.
-As the saying goes:
+The harsh truth is this: People who do not prioritize what’s important will never get things done.
+Those who declare they can’t do something typically won’t.
+As the saying goes,

 Carol Dweck's work on mindset further reinforces this idea.
-According to Dweck (2006), people operate from either a fixed or growth mindset.
-A fixed mindset assumes that abilities and traits are static, often expressed in statements like “I’m just not a morning person.”
-Conversely, a growth mindset encourages individuals to view challenges as opportunities for learning and development.
-The use of empowering language, such as “How can I make this work?,” reflects and reinforces a growth mindset, which has been shown to improve academic, personal, and professional outcomes.
+According to Dweck (2006), people can operate from either a fixed or growth mindset.
+A fixed mindset believes abilities are static, often expressed in phrases like, “I’m just not a morning person.”
+In contrast, a growth mindset views challenges as opportunities for learning and development.

 I simply don’t have space for people who default to 'I can’t.'
-That mindset is toxic, and I refuse to let it drain my energy.
-Instead, I surround myself with those who ask, 'How can I?' the kind of people who see solutions, not obstacles.
-That’s the energy that drives real growth.
+This mindset is toxic.
+I only want to be around those who ask, 'How can I?'
+This energy drives real growth.

 The Haters – Spotting Toxic Energy

-Haters are unmistakable.
-They're the ones who can't celebrate your wins without trying to one-up you or dim your light.
-When something good happens in your life, their jealousy shows through, in backhanded compliments, subtle put-downs, or outright negativity.
+Haters are glaringly obvious.
+They struggle to celebrate your wins without trying to one-up you.
+When something positive happens in your life, their jealousy may come through in backhanded compliments or outright negativity.

-Energy matters – I refuse to waste mental space on people who drain me rather than uplift me
+Energy matters – I refuse to waste mental space on those who drain me.

-Life's too short – Between work, family, and personal goals, why complicate things with toxic relationships?
+Life’s too short – Why complicate things with toxic relationships?

-Growth requires support – I want people who genuinely cheer for my success, not those who secretly resent it
+Growth requires support – I want people who genuinely cheer for my success, not those who resent it.

-The difference is night and day.
+The stark difference is palpable.
 With the right people, sharing a win feels like a celebration.
-With haters, it feels like a competition you didn't sign up for.
+With haters, it feels like a competition you didn’t sign up for.

-I've learned this truth: Your circle should inspire you, not require you to defend your happiness.
-That's why I keep my distance from anyone who can't be happy for others.
+I’ve learned this truth: Your circle should inspire you, not require you to defend your happiness.
 My peace is worth more than their approval.
+Emotional contagion is real—we absorb the feelings of those around us.
+If you let negativity linger, it may begin to affect your confidence, motivation, and energy levels.

-This growing body of evidence makes one truth clear: your circle matters.
-When you consistently feel drained, second-guessed, or unsupported by someone, it’s not just frustrating, it’s psychologically and physically harmful.
-By choosing to protect your energy and distance yourself from people who can't be happy for your success, you're making a choice that promotes health, clarity, and growth.
-As the research shows, the quality of your relationships can either weigh you down or help you rise.
+By choosing to protect your energy and distance yourself from people who can’t celebrate your success, you promote health, clarity, and growth.
+The quality of your relationships can either hold you back or help you rise.

 Do I feel energized or drained after interacting with this person?